sarashamas/docs-calendar/docs/api/config/js_eventcalendar_templates_config.md

 ### Description

 @short: Optional.
-An object of custom templates of the Event Calendar visual elements
+An object with custom templates of the Event Calendar visual elements

 ### Usage